Keyboard shortcuts

 Debtmap can classify tokens by importance to give more weight to semantically significant tokens in entropy calculations.
 This is controlled by the use_classification configuration option.

-When enabled (disabled by default for backward compatibility), tokens are weighted by importance:
+When enabled (use_classification = false by default for backward compatibility), tokens are weighted by importance:

 High importance (weight: 1.0):